bloodyworship/bloodyworship/README.md

 art by [analligator](https://www.tumblr.com/analligatorr/676908344693456896/happy-belated-birthday-sunshine) on tumblr

-feel free to c+h! i'm normally off tab, w2i & i'll reply if & when i see your message in time 🤍 i like to talk about my interests! i am sometimes awkward and not good at discerning tone, specifically whether or not people are joking, so *please* keep that in mind ^_^)
+feel free to c+h! i'm normally off tab, w2i & i'll reply if & when i see your message in time 🤍 i am sometimes awkward and not good at discerning tone, specifically whether or not people are joking, so *please* keep that in mind ^_^)

+i like writing, poetry, history, hetalia, tfgraves, conan doyle sherlock holmes & adaptions in general, yuumori & sherliam (esp. morimu), micronations, identity, and more! i rant about my interests a lot